Brother Where You Bound (song)

 "Brother Where You Bound" is the title track of English rock band Supertramp's 1985 album of the same name.
 Written and sung by keyboardist Rick Davies, it is the longest song Supertramp recorded at over sixteen minutes.

-The song had been around a few years prior to its release; it was rehearsed for the last album of the classic line-up, ...Famous Last Words..., but not finalized.
+The song had been around a few years prior to its release; it was rehearsed for the last album with the band's classic line-up, ...Famous Last Words..., but cut.

 There were a lot of incredible songs that didn't get on the album.
 Rick has a 12-minute epic that's probably the best thing he's ever done.
 It was going to be on the album, but the whole experience was so unpleasant that he felt he didn't want to put his masterpiece on an album where the vibes were so bad during the sessions.